UK Antislavery Policy Statement 2020 - Qioptiq Ltd.

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015 ('the Act').
 We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

-We design and manufacture photonic products and solutions that serve a wide range of markets and applications in the defence and aerospace sector.
+We design and manufacture specialised optical modules, sub-assemblies and components for use in the defence and aerospace sector.
 We are a part of the Excelitas Group (Group), and our ultimate parent company is Excelitas Technologies Corp.
-It has its head office in Massachusetts, USA.
+It has its head office in Massachusetts USA.

 Our business is organised into two business units: Land and Advanced Optronics supported by other business functions.

 Due to the nature of the industry we work in and the customers we support, all potential permanent and contract employees go through a pre-employment vetting process.
 Individuals are verified for identity, employment and academic history, nationality and right to work status and security/criminal record checks.

 Where we work with third party recruitment service providers, they are appointed and managed to include our expectations with regards to human rights, modern slavery and human trafficking,